 Why has the Council launched the programme now?

 Whitechapel Road is the cultural and historical heart of Whitechapel, and home to its iconic street market.
 It is experiencing rapid transformation with the arrival of Crossrail, the Council’s new Town Hall, and other forthcoming investments.
-The Council and TfL are working in partnership to improve the area in response to emerging developments and funding is confirmed to develop design work.
+The Council and TfL are working in partnership to improve the area in response to emerging developments and funding is confirmed to design and deliver the improvements.

 Will the proposals mean the end to Whitechapel Market?